Straight Corporation: Training

 On 1 January 1939 Straight Aviation Training Ltd was formed with a view to commercial flying training, and Neville Cumming DFC, an ex Imperial Airways flying boat captain, was appointed director of training.
 A civil air navigation school was established at Weston, as was an engineering school to provide skilled staff for the growing maintenance demands of Western Airways.

 Consultancy

-Despite having had the beautiful terminal at Ramsgate designed by art deco architect David Playdell-Bouverie, Straight had formed a close working relationship with Robert Henning and Anthony M Chitty.
+Despite having had the beautiful terminal at Ramsgate designed by art deco architect David Playdell-Bouverie, Straight had formed a close working relationship with Robert Hening and Anthony M Chitty.
 They had worked at Straight's parents' home, Dartington Hall, and Chitty learned to fly to help him appreciate the details of airport siting, design, construction and operation.
 Thus it was Chitty who, starting in 1938, led an Aerodrome Consultancy Service under the banner of Straight Corporation.
 They designed the corporation's terminals at Ipswich, Exeter and Weston.